Hong Kong Educational System

 Book a consultation for your business expansion today.

 The education system in Hong Kong is loosely based on that of the United Kingdom.
-This fact is to be expected due to the fact that from 1841 to 1997, Hong Kong was controlled by the UK.
+This fact is to be expected because from 1841 to 1997, Hong Kong was controlled by the UK.
 Across Hong Kong, there is compulsory education for 12 years.
 The first six years of these are spent in primary school and the subsequent six are spent in secondary school.
 The government places much emphasis on education so that the country will experience success on the international stage.

 According to the latest projections, federal spending on education is expected to be around HK$124.0 billion, or 20.4% of total government spending..
 Direct government grants are also available for certain schools across Hong Kong.